erostefano/fatigueAnalysis.js/README.md

 ## Critics

+- **Transfer Learning:** By definition, this process is part of transfer learning since BlazeFace has been used to extract the face.
 - **Use Existing Model:** Face detection models return face points that can be used to calculate the distance between the upper and lower eyelids, as well as the mouth.
 This may potentially be accurate enough to detect signs of fatigue.
 - **Randomize Pictures:** Even though the video captures multiple poses and directions, it is still necessary to